Handlers, context, and the writer

 When does the handler run?

 The HTTP parser builds a Request and Writer once the request line and headers are complete (on_headers_complete in HttpProtocol).
-Stario then schedules your app coroutine with app.create_task(app(c, w)) when the connection is ready to run the next message—on HTTP/1.1 pipelining, the next handler may wait until the prior response has finished on that connection.
+Stario then schedules app.create_task(app(c, w)) — App.__call__, which resolves the route and invokes your handler — when the connection is ready to run the next message.
+On HTTP/1.1 pipelining, the next handler may start after the prior response completes on the wire (w.completed), while the earlier coroutine can still run post-response work.

 The body may still be streaming on the same connection; await c.req.body() or stream readers block until data arrives.
 You start after request headers, not necessarily after the full body.